iprakritip/iprakritip/README.md

 ### Hi there 👋 I'm Prakriti Pokharel,

-A self-tault software developer discovering the world of software development.
+A self-taught software developer discovering the world of web development.
 I like building web applications that create value.
 I am passionate about WebDev, AI, and creating little utilities that assist me in my daily life.

 <!--
 **iprakritip/iprakritip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.